zine-eddine303/obsidian-notes/Market research/Steps and guide.md

 ## Results
 - Who are the main competitors targeting these industries in Algeria?
-  Mostly Digital agencies who offer a variety of digital services (web design and development, marketing, branding, SEO, social media marketing, content creation, advertising on social media)
+  Mostly Digital agencies who offer a variety of digital services (web design and development, app design and development, web hosting and domain services, marketing, branding, SEO, social media marketing, content creation, advertising on social media)
 - What do their websites or services lack?
   Poor UI and UX, Poor/no maintenance, some websites are down/not functionning correctly
+- How do they position themselves? professional and reliable
+- What pricing models do they use?
+  ==???==
--
+- What industries they target?
+  They don't have a specific niche, but many of them have created ecommerce websites for their customers which is normal because most businesses who need websites are ecommerce businesses
+- How their designs compare to your strengths. most of them use templates and modify on them, and most of the times they do a bad job in customizing them, they either under-customize them (the barely change anything in the templates) which makes the websites lack identity and originality.
+Or they customize them in a bad way and an inconsistent way.
+  Some others design them from scratch and make them very bad design and functionality A very small minority (i only found 3 or 4) make good designs, and actually know what a good website should look like.